Rhiannon-Udall/cbcflow/docs/libraries.rst

 Each library consists of the metadata for some set of superevents, and a configuration file.
 One central repository will be maintained by the CBC group broadly, and this will pull default information directly from GraceDB via monitor.
-Sub-groups will maintain their own forks of this library.
+Sub-groups may maintain their own forks of this library.
-These forks will have different configurations, but the same superevents.
+These forks would have different configurations, but the same superevents.
 These different configurations will be used to automatically populate metadata describing events which meet configuration criteria.
-:red:`Or alternately may have a subset of superevents.` :red:`If this is the case, then pulling will be done by a special selective pull.` Sub-group forks will run monitors to automatically pull from their upstream, but pushes back to the CBC central library will be manually triggered by responsible parties within the sub-group.
+:red:`Or alternately may have a subset of superevents.` :red:`If this is the case, then pulling will be done by a special selective pull.` Sub-group forks can run monitors to automatically pull from their upstream, but pushes back to the CBC central library will be manually triggered by responsible parties within the sub-group.
-Management of sub-group repositories will be left to respective sub-groups
+Management of sub-group repositories would be a matter left to respective sub-groups.

 Example Usage
 -------------